himalchand1/himalchand1.github.io/week3.md

-This week was my vacccation week i went to florida for my vaccation to meet my fammily.Returned back on friday .
-And on friday we came to lab and our mantor told us about the way of different method working in parking problems solution project .
-Then i starting dooing this week due works .
+This week, I took a vacation and went to Florida to visit my family.
+I came back on Friday.
+On the same day, I went to the lab where our mentor explained various methods for solving parking problems as part of our project.
+After the explanation, I started working on the tasks that were assigned for this week.